HEP-CE 2.0.1

 FetchContent_MakeAvailable(hepce)

-This should produce a corresponding hepceConfig.cmake file for CMake linking and installation.
+This produces a hepceConfig.cmake file that CMake uses for linking and installation.